Cauliflower Mac and Cheese

 Their Havarti is extra creamy and I have a really hard time not slicing it and serving it on a cheese board, but it’s really fantastic in a cheese sauce.

 This low carb cheese sauce skips the traditional roux, since flour is full of carbs.
 Instead, you’ll just heat some heavy cream and stir in your grated cheese until everything is smooth and creamy.
+Sam approach as you’d take for homemade alfredo sauce!

 I always add a bit of ground mustard powder to my cheese sauce for an extra boost of flavor, but if you don’t have it on hand, it’s fine to skip it.
+Ground nutmeg works well too.

 However, I thought I’d take it a step further and add a garlic bread topping.
 I love crunchy toppings on baked mac and cheese, don’t you?